-N. Unearned Revenue
+N. UNEARNED REVENUE

-The North Cook Intermediate Service Center #1 reports unearned revenue in the Statement of Net Position and the Governmental Funds Balance Sheet or Proprietary Fund's Statement of Net Position.
-Unearned revenue arises when grant funds received are unexpended or obligated at year end.
+The North Cook Intermediate Service Center #1 reports unearned revenue, if any, in the Statement of Net Position and the Governmental Funds Balance Sheet or Proprietary Fund's Statement of Net Position.
+Unearned revenue arises when cash received are unexpended or obligated at year end.